 Funerals and Memorial Services

 A funeral or memorial service is an important rite of passage that helps us honor a loved one by celebrating life

 In Christian faith, we witness to the Good News that death is not the end, but a transition from this life to life

 You may contact the church office or our pastor at any time to let us know of a loved one’s death or in

 pastor, or ask the funeral director to do so, if you would like a service held at a funeral home.

 Union Congregational Church’s pastor officiates at all services held in the church.
 Other clergy may participate

 Likewise, our organist plays for all services held in the church.
 Other musicians may participate by invitation.

-Preparing for the Service
+Preparing for the service

 You will meet with our pastor to plan the service.
 The meeting may take place at the church, a funeral home, or

 We can produce a bulletin for the service, or you are welcome to provide your own bulletin.

 A casket is always closed for a service in the church.
 Flowers, photographs, and personal mementos will be

 The service may be conducted using the liturgy found in the United Church of Christ Book of Worship.
 Our pastor

 Fraternal and military rites are not part of the church service, and these should take place at graveside or at the

 The parlor, Fellowship Hall, and kitchen may be used for receptions following the service.
 The church’s

-Occupancy capacity: Sanctuary, approximately 200; Chapel, 35; Parlor, 25; Fellowship Hall, 150.
+Occupancy capacity: Sanctuary, approximately 150; Chapel, 35; Parlor, 25; Fellowship Hall, 95.

 The church is accessible to persons in wheelchairs.
 First-floor bathrooms are also accessible.